WALK-BIKE CUPERTINO

 How do I know which candidates support walking and biking in Cupertino?

-Walk-Bike Cupertino surveys all the candidates for the City Council and for the school boards at each election every two years.
-The information comes out in October before the election so you can make an informed decision.
-The 2018 information is found here for City Council Candidates and here for CUSD/FUHSD board candidates.
-The 2020 information will be out in October 2020.
+Walk-Bike Cupertino surveys all the candidates for the City Council and sometimes for other races as well for their positions on walking and biking.
+The information comes out in February before the primaries or in October before the election so you can make an informed decision.
+The 2022 information is found here for City Council Candidates and the 2024 information for State Assembly candidates is here.
+WBC does not endorse any candidates.

 How do I (or my kids) learn to ride a bike?

 The best way is to take a class!
 There are classes in Cupertino and in all the nearby cities as well.
-See more information here: private/group lessons.
+See more information here for Bicyling Solutions, which is perfect for adults: private/group lessons.
+Middle School students can also take classes through Cupertino Safe Routes to School.
+Classes are held each summer.
+See here for more information: Middle School Bike Skills Class.

 How can I get more involved or help more?